 On a personal level, what has been your biggest achievement and your biggest challenge?

-And in the future do you plan to go more international?
+Do you plan expand internationally in the future?
 Or open your own physical store?

-And what is the story behind the name?
+And what is the story behind the name 0711?

-‘0711 is a combination of mine and (my partner) Nino’s favourite numbers.
-It’s a funny story how we met – it was 2000 in Mexico, we were celebrating the Millennium for New Year’s but it happened quite incidentally, our families were both on holiday.
-After that we didn’t keep in touch because we were still quite young, but she started studying with my sister in London a few years later and we met again and have been partners and friends ever since.’
+0711 is a combination of mine and (my partner) Nino’s favourite numbers.
+It’s a funny story how we met–it was 2000 in Mexico, we were celebrating the Millennium for New Year’s but it happened quite incidentally, our families were both on holiday.
+After that we didn’t keep in touch because we were still quite young, but she started studying with my sister in London.
+A few years later, we met again and have been partners and friends ever since.

 Do you have any messages of inspiration for emerging designers?

-Interviewed by founder Aisha S Kothari, Photos by AISPI talent Ellie Bungay (See more of her work here), transcribed by Heidi Quill
+– Interviewed by Aisha S Kothari, Photos by AISPI talent Ellie Bungay (See more of her work here) and transcribed by Heidi Quill